Taving40/Python_Design_Patterns/README.md

 * class starting with "Concrete" - instantiable class derived from abstract class or interface

 # TODO:
-* separate the Problem and Solution parts of each script into 2 separate scripts and move them in a directory
 * format this so it looks nice
-* format comms, finish decorator Solution

 Note: difference between interfaces and abstract classes